Isac-E-Perez/D-Flip-Flop/README.md

 ### About:

-For this project, I created a D flip-flop circuit and used VHDL code to implement the following circuit whos outputs is *Q* and *Qb*.
-Flip-flop are one of the more important building blocks of modern digitial electronics.
-They act similar to memory cells.
+For this project, I created a D flip-flop circuit and used VHDL code to implement the following circuit who's outputs is *Q* and *Qb*.
+The D flip-flop captures the D input value at the specified edge (i.e., rising or falling) of the clock.
+After the rising/falling clock edge, the captured value is available at *Q* output.
+Flip-flop are one of the more important building blocks of modern digitial electronics and are widely used as the basic building block of random access memory (RAM) and registers.

 **D flip-flop with SR latch circuit diagram**